jaygriggsau/Project-WhoWouldWin/README.md

 - There are the sketchs used to start the project.
 ![](src/Images/planning.png)

-- Working in a team of 3 people, we drew up a plan as follows:
-1) Clarifies the idea and used figma to create some mockups
+1) Clarified the idea and used figma to create some mockups
-2) Map out workflow and divide tasks.
+2) Map out workflow and divided task into trello actions
 3) Aimed for MVP one by Wed. night so I would have time to work on CSS.
 4) After getting to MVP I was able to start working on the design of my site.